pietromastropietro/CV-expert/README.md

-This is my first React.js web app.
-It's a simple CV generator.
+This is my first React project, it's a simple CV generator.
+See it live here: https://pietromastropietro.github.io/cv-generator/